grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - False
       - True, False
     * - constrain
-      - wether to use constraints for the geometry optimization or not.
+      - wether to use ``xtb`` constraints for the geometry optimization or not.
 The constraints should be provided as a file `constraints.xtb` in the working directory.
       - False
       - True, False